Korach קֹרַח

 Our Celestial Benefactor created a wondrously habitable planet for us,

-delicately balanced with exquisite precision
+delicately balanced with exquisite precision,

 to sustain life